ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 It is also a good idea to store the driver and connection instances to reuse them.

 On the contrary, [`DefaultDB`](../../api/index.html#reactivemongo.api.DefaultDB) and [`Collection`](../../api/index.html#reactivemongo.api.Collection) are just plain objects that store references and nothing else.
-Gettting such references is lighweight, and calling [`connection.database(..)`](../../api/index.html#reactivemongo.api.MongoConnection@database(name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitcontext:scala.concurrent.ExecutionContext):scala.concurrent.Future[reactivemongo.api.DefaultDB]) or [`db.collection(..)`](../../api/index.html#reactivemongo.api.DefaultDB@collection[C%3C:reactivemongo.api.Collection](name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitproducer:reactivemongo.api.CollectionProducer[C]):C) may be done many times without any performance hit.
+Getting such references is lightweight, and calling [`connection.database(..)`](../../api/index.html#reactivemongo.api.MongoConnection@database(name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitcontext:scala.concurrent.ExecutionContext):scala.concurrent.Future[reactivemongo.api.DefaultDB]) or [`db.collection(..)`](../../api/index.html#reactivemongo.api.DefaultDB@collection[C%3C:reactivemongo.api.Collection](name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitproducer:reactivemongo.api.CollectionProducer[C]):C) may be done many times without any performance hit.

 **Virtual Private Network ([VPN](https://en.wikipedia.org/wiki/Virtual_private_network)):**

-When connecting to a MongoDB replica set over a VPN, if using IP addresses instead of hostnames to configure the connection nodes, then it's possible that the nodes are discovered with hostnames that are only known within the remote network, and so not usable from the driver/client side.
+When connecting to a MongoDB replica set over a VPN, if using IP addresses instead of host names to configure the connection nodes, then it's possible that the nodes are discovered with host names that are only known within the remote network, and so not usable from the driver/client side.

 ### Troubleshooting